node-fetch/node-fetch/README.md

     compress: true,         // support gzip/deflate content encoding. false to disable
     size: 0,                // maximum response body size in bytes.
 0 to disable
     agent: null,            // http(s).Agent instance or function that returns an instance (see below)
-    highWaterMark: 16384    // the maximum number of bytes to store in the internal buffer before ceasing to read from the underlying resource.
+    highWaterMark: 16384,   // the maximum number of bytes to store in the internal buffer before ceasing to read from the underlying resource.
+    insecureHTTPParser: false	// Use an insecure HTTP parser that accepts invalid HTTP headers when `true`.
 }
 ```